TheRacetrack/racetrack/docs/user/user-guide-2.md

 ## 3. Write a piece of code doing something useful

-We've got a piece of Python code, checking if a given number is prime.
+Let's say we have a piece of Python code, checking if a given number is prime.
 ```python
 import math